First Day of School

 Campus Ministry

-Friday, September 20 at 2:30 PM - Saturday, September 21 at 10:00 AM
+Friday, September 12, 2:30 PM to Saturday, September 13, 10:00 AM

-Camp Alpha is our Frosh Retreat that welcomes 9th grade students into the Carondelet community and is the only retreat offered during the freshman year.
+Camp Alpha is our Frosh Retreat that welcomes 9th-grade students into the Carondelet community and is the only retreat offered during the freshman year.
 It is a foundational experience at Carondelet that helps ease the transition into high school and often paves the way for strong friendships and a sense of belonging.
 A variety of icebreakers, reflections, community builders, discussions, and prayers are led by older students and faculty and staff.
-The class of 2028 will be introduced to the Sisters of St. Joseph tradition as they begin their journey to live the values of Faith, Heart, Courage, and Excellence.
+The class of 2029 will be introduced to the Sisters of St. Joseph tradition as they begin their journey to live the values of Faith, Heart, Courage, and Excellence.
 The retreat culminates in an epic sleepover, which has become a rite of passage for Carondelet students.

-Registration for Camp Alpha began in June and will continue through Friday, September 6.
+Registration for Camp Alpha began in June and will continue through Friday, September 1.
 To register your student, please fill out the online registration/permission form.

 For more specific information, please read the Alpha Retreat Informational Sheet.

-Campus Ministry is looking for students who are interested in leading Camp Alpha (Frosh Retreat on September 20-21, 2024)!
 If you are interested, please fill out this Alpha Retreat Leader Form.
 Make sure you read the information on the form thoroughly and check meeting dates.
-There will be a Mandatory Informational Meeting on Tuesday, August 13 after Orientation, from 2:00 to 3:00 PM.
-If you have any questions, please send an email to Edie Payne, Director of Campus Ministry.
+There will be a Mandatory Informational Meeting on Wednesday, August 11, after Orientation, from 2:15 to 2:45 PM.
+If you have any questions, please email Edie Payne, Director of Campus Ministry.

 Cannon Wellness Center

-Parents and students are encouraged to contact a Wellness Counselor if they have any questions or concerns regarding emotional health and well being and would like support or community referral information.
+Parents and students are encouraged to contact a Wellness Counselor if they have any questions or concerns regarding emotional health and well-being and would like support or community referral information.

 Please visit the Cannon Wellness Center webpage for more information and links to resources, a student appointment request form, and our Virtual Cannon Wellness site.